Christmas Crochet Tissue Box Cover – Free Crochet Pattern

 Deck your halls with this festive crochet Christmas decoration!
-This Santa Tissue Box Cover crochet pattern is a very simple and easy to make project or Christmas gift idea.
+This Christmas Tissue Box Cover crochet pattern is a very simple and easy to make project.
 Even Santa sometimes needs a Kleenex!

 Before we begin, I would like to thank you for visiting Jo to the World Creations, a site dedicated to helping you give the gift of crochet.